-Popular Bank and Financial Logos and the Meaning Behind The Logo Designs
+Popular Bank Logos, Financial Logos and the Meaning Behind Them

 Persuading someone to invest their hard-earned money in your bank is no easy task, and banks must market themselves to customers just like any other company.
 Part of doing this is having a great logo.
 With that in mind, here are some of the logos from the most popular banks, what they mean, and why they are effective: